Commercial Auto Insurance Texas: Costs, Benefits, & Who Needs It

-Most commercial vehicle insurance policies are ‘named driver only,’ meaning only the operators listed on the policy are allowed to drive the covered auto.
+Most commercial vehicle insurance policies are ‘named driver only,’ meaning only the operators listed on the policy can drive the covered auto.

-Although the average costs for commercial auto insurance or commercial vehicle insurance in the United States range between $900 to $1,200, several factors affect your Texas commercial auto insurance policy’s total cost.
+Although the average costs for commercial auto insurance or commercial vehicle insurance in the United States range between $890 to $2,594 per year, several factors affect your Texas commercial auto insurance policy’s total cost.
 These include:

 - Profession – Some industries have more risk than others resulting in heftier fees.
 For instance, a contractor that transports various tools to different construction sites daily can expect to pay more than an attorney that occasionally visits clients.

 - Vehicle – The vehicle’s size and use can affect the rate as larger utility trucks will likely have a higher premium than small cargo vans.

 - Driving history – Your business insurance provider will hold a motor vehicle report on all drivers with access to our commercial vehicles.
 Drivers with bad records, such as accidents or violations, can increase your rates.

 - Location – It’s common to pay more for commercial auto insurance in larger cities in Texas, like Dallas, than smaller municipalities like Beaumont.

 - Travel distance – The average distance that drivers routinely travel can influence your commercial auto insurance costs.
 For instance, a vehicle with a local route within San Antonio city has a lower risk than those with regional routes covering all of Texas.

 Although most businesses are encouraged to have commercial car insurance, many business owners are hesitant to get the insurance policies they need as the cost can quickly increase.
 You can always compare quotes from different insurance companies to see which offers the best rates, saving your business, workers, and investments.